jfrostbite/sms_forward/README.md

    ```

    If you see duplicate messages with different storage types (ME and SM), this is normal.
-   The application is designed to handle this and only process one copy.
+   The application is designed to handle this and only process messages stored in ME (Mobile Equipment).

 6. If SMS content is not being forwarded:
    - Check if there's a delay in the ModemManager processing the SMS